Flowercatgirl/firstAssignment/README.md

 - The index page of the website.
 It shows the gallery of Vilnius photos as well as educating the user about the city

-- The gallery is responsive: it shows only 1 column on the mobile and 3 on bigger screens
+- The gallery is responsive: it shows only 1 column on the mobile, 2 on smaller tablets and 3 on bigger screens

 - The text about Vilnius is located on top of the gallery and is readable